 The Watarrka National Park and the Kings Canyon

-The Watarrka National Park, the traditional lands of the Matutjara people, was not exactly on our list, but we had heard nothing but great things about it.
+The Watarrka National Park, the traditional land of the Matutjara people, was not exactly on our list, but we had heard nothing but great things about it.
 From Uluru, we thought of next going to Kings Canyon, a “short” four-hour drive over sealed roads.
 Even though it was a long drive, we decided to go for it, and it was the best decision because the Canyon was mind-blowing, and one of the biggest and most unexpected surprises for us!

-Last stop Kulgera
+Last Stop Kulgera